-Khloe Kardashian Spends Family Day With True Sans Tristan Thompson Amid Split Rumors
+Khloe Kardashian Spends Family Day With True, Sans Tristan Thompson, Amid Split Rumors

 Meanwhile, little True wore a white sweater with a pink coat over top, and an adorable unicorn beanie on her head to keep her warm in the chilly winter weather.
 Khloe also had a blanket wrapped around her to keep her cozy.

-Kardashian also took to her Instagram story to share some of the scenes from the farmer’s market, such as the gorgeous fresh produce like potatoes, oranges, carrots, brussel sprouts, apples, and more.
+Kardashian also took to her Instagram story to share some of the scenes from the farmer’s market, such as the gorgeous fresh produce like potatoes, oranges, carrots, Brussel sprouts, apples, and more.

 She also posted a sweet clip of her pushing little True on a swing as the 10-month-old smiled and laughed, obviously having fun with her mother.